kahnvex/slugnet/docs/_sources/layers.rst.txt

 where :math:`\bm{a}` is activated output, :math:`\phi`
 is the activation function, :math:`\bm{W}` are weights, :math:`\bm{b}` is the bias term.
+The dense layer does not implement any activation function, instead it is injected at runtime via the :code:`activation` parameter.
+This mean that on feedforward, the dense layer is incredibly simple, it performs matrix multiplication between an input matrix and a matrix of weights, then adds a bias vector, and that's it.

-On feed backward, or backpropogation, the dense layer calculates two values as follows
+On feed backward, or backpropagation, the dense layer is responsible for calculating two values.
+The value defined :math:`\frac{\partial \ell}{\partial \bm{a}^{(i)}}` will be used to calculate the weight and bias gradient at this layer.
+The value
+:math:`\frac{\partial \ell}{\partial \bm{W}^{(i)}}`
+will be used to calculate gradients at all previous layers.
+This process is easy to follow in the :ref:`backpropagation <backprop>` algorithm given in the introduction section of this documentation.

 .. math::
     :nowrap: